The Minimum Backlog Problem: Geometric MBP: Analysis

-We now analyse the backlog under the above strategy.
+We now analyse the backlog under the strategy of Section~\ref{sec:geom-strategy}.
 For any points in time $0 \le t_1 \le t_2 \le t_3$, we write $\W{t_1}{t_2}{t_3}$ for the maximum per-cup amount of water that was poured during the time interval $\iv{t_1}{t_2}$ and is still in the cups at time $t_3$.

 We need to show that $\W{0}{t}{t}$ is bounded by a constant that does not depend on $t$.
 To this end, we first bound the amount of $(i,L,\ell)$-water present in the cups at the time ${(10 L + \ell +1)} \tau_i$.
 Then we bound the maximum per-cup amount of water at an arbitrary moment of time by decomposing the water into $(i,L,\ell)$-waters and a small remainder.